2021 Recognition Dinner Donations

-Among the many things COVID-19 has affected is Nashville School of Law’s Annual Recognition Dinner.
+Among the many things COVID-19 has affected is Nashville School of Law’s Annual Recognition Dinner, now the for second year in a row.
 As this is the largest source of fundraising for the School each year, supporters are encouraged to help in any way they can with financial support for NSL.

 Thank you for your support.